Saudi carrier takes 50 Airbus planes in Islamic leasing deal

-Saudi Arabian Airlines will take delivery of 50 aircraft from Airbus (AIR.PA) in the largest aviation deal to be secured via Islamic financing, as the European planemaker tries to gain an edge over rival Boeing (BA.N) in the key Gulf aviation market.
+June 25 Saudi Arabian Airlines will take delivery of 50 aircraft from Airbus in the largest aviation deal to be secured via Islamic financing, as the European planemaker tries to gain an edge over rival Boeing in the key Gulf aviation market.

 Airbus announced the deal at the Paris Airshow earlier this month, which includes 30 A320neo planes and 20 A330-300 Regional aircraft worth around $8.2 billion based on list prices.